ogoudey/OBRLR/README.md

 To load a replay buffer use `--rb <path_of_replay_buffer>`, something like `--rb replays/teleop.tmp`, but this is not recommended when following SAC conventions.

-As of 4/30/25, `python3 main.py --params parameters/home` is the most promising.
+As of 4/30/25, `python3 main.py --params parameters/home` is the most likely to converge among the usages run with `main.py`.

 ## Sequential training
 ```